-A total of 10,082 samples were received for examination and out of these 144 samples were rejected for examination.
-Altogether 9938 faecal samples and boot swabs from 1380 different holdings were examined (Table 2).
-Four broiler flocks in four separate broiler farms were positive for Salmonella (S. Infantis, S. Mbandaka, S. Typhimurium, S. Heidelberg), giving an estimated Salmonella prevalence of 0.04% (95% confidence interval: 0.01% - 0.1%) at the flock level.
+A total of 9 075 samples were received for examination and out of these 133 samples were rejected for examination.
+Altogether 8 942 faecal samples and boot swabs from 1 506 different holdings were examined (Table 2).
+One broiler flock was positive for Salmonella Havana, giving an estimated Salmonella prevalence of 0.02% (95% confidence interval: 0.001% - 0.1%) at the flock level.
+Figure 1 shows the occurrence of Salmonella in poultry flocks from the implementation of the programme in 1996.